 Congratulations are in order for Camp Creek Middle School, which has embraced personalized learning en route to achieving exemplary gains in math.

 Fast growing math scores.
 CCMS achieved a 94% increase in proficient and distinguished math scores @NewClassrooms https://t.co/fwTAyKGNh1

 Irina Tamayo spent most of sixth grade with what she describes as “a mean face.”

 She started each day at Roosevelt Middle School in Oakland with math.
 First period was hard.
 She often felt behind in math.
 It was a frustrating start

-Math Director Danielle Doyle shares how Teach to One: Math has improved relationships and collaboration amongst teachers and students.
+Math Director Danielle Doyle shares how Teach to One: Math has improved teacher collaboration and relationships with students.